 Animation

-The animation component is a component that animates an entity according to a collection of keyframes.
-For further details on all properties associated with this component and how to use this component with scripting, please see the API documentation.
+The animation component animates an entity according to a collection of keyframes.
+For more details on all properties associated with the animation component and how to use the animation with scripting, please see the API documentation.

 The animation component is typically used for very simple animations, such as camera animations for recording videos.
 Note that scrolling through the timeline does not preview the animation.
-You must run the simulation to show/test the animation.
-The animation component should not be used for simulating machines/robots/mechanisms.
-Physics with joints and motors should be used instead.
+You must run the simulation to test the animation.
+Do not use the animation component for machines/robots/mechanisms.
+You should use the physics component with joints and motors instead.

 The general procedure to animate an entity: